bcrtvkcs/aesir_kernel_oneplus_sm8350/README.md

 4. After booting up, install the latest version of [KernelSU Next manager](https://github.com/KernelSU-Next/KernelSU-Next/releases) on your device.
 Alternatively, you can use the [nightly manager](https://t.me/ksunext_ci).
 5. (Optional) Open KernelSU Next manager and install the a meta-module for Magick Mount module management alongside OverlayFS. *Hybrid Mount* recommended.

-> If you are using [Bindhosts](https://github.com/bindhosts/bindhosts), select Mode 0 (Default) in the module settings.
-Otherwise, any application will be able to **SEE** your modified hosts file.

 > The prebuilt zip in Releases contains the full crDroid 12.8 ROM (latest) + ÆSIR Kernel.
 The installation process is identical to a standard crDroid installation.
 The build script retrieves the sources directly from the [crDroid upstream repositories](#upstreamed-repos).
 Whenever an update is released on the official crDroid website, I rebuild the ROM and the kernel and post them in the Releases section.
 Alternatively, you can [build the ROM with my custom kernel repository yourself](#building-from-source).

 ### Instructions for **OnePlus 9 (lemonade)**